micseydel/mock-interviews/README.md

 Do do
   - Focus on scale (big-O).
   - Name big-Os on all operations, on both time and space!
-  - Recursion is always at least O(log n) space! (unless tail recursive).
+  - Recursion is almost always at least O(log n) space! (unless tail recursive).

 Questions:
   - (Open form) You are downloading two files.
 One reports it will be completed in 4 minutes, the other in 8.
 When will both be done?
 The interviewee should ask questions about everything, trying to make as few assumptions as possible.